Discover Early Court Records

-Court records are valuable for genealogy researchers who have run into a brick wall.
-There is a wealth of information included in these records, but one must be patient and persistent to find one’s ancestor’s name.
+These records contain a wealth of information, but one must be patient and persistent to find one’s ancestor’s name.

-If you need proof that your ancestor was in Lawrence County, Ohio, in order to join OGS First Families, one of the documents accepted is Jurors, which will be found in early court Journals and Complete Records.
-You can find the index to the Journals Book 1 & 2 below, if you have any questions about these records please drop us an email or leave a comment on any of our posts.
+If you need proof that your ancestor was in Lawrence County, Ohio, in order to join OGS First Families, one of the documents accepted is Jurors, which can be found in early court Journals and Complete Records.
+You can find the index to Journals Books 1 and 2 below.
+If you have any questions about these records, please drop us an email or leave a comment on any of our posts.

-The early court records, which are housed in the Clerk of Court’s office at the Lawrence County, Ohio courthouse [because of their frail condition], cannot be handled.
+The early court records, housed in the Clerk of Court’s office at the Lawrence County, Ohio courthouse [because of their frail condition], cannot be handled.
 Familysearch.org has early records on its website.

 Burlington Ohio Courthouse and Jail from early Lawrence County Ohio